A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Representation-based Subspace Clustering

+Lu et al.~\cite{Lu2012} provides two solutions to (\ref{sec2equ:3}) and the computational complexities of these solutions are $O(m^2n)$ at least.
+Thus, the overall computational complexity of LSR is about $O(m^2n+n^3+tnk^2)$, where $t$ denotes the number of iterations of the k-means method.
+Clearly, LSR has also suffered from the large-scale problem as SSC and LRR did.

-Furthermore, SSC and LRR cannot cope with the data that not used to construct the affinity matrix, i.e., they suffer from out-of-sample problem.
-For each new coming datum, SSC and LRR have to recalculate the sparsest/lowest-rank representation and the cluster assignment matrix of the whole data set.
-This makes SSC and LRR impossible to fast online clustering tasks.
+Besides the large scale clustering problem, SSC, LRR, and LSR have suffered from the out-of-sample problem, \emph{i.e.}, they cannot cope with the data that are not used to construct the similarity graph.
+For each previously unseen datum, SSC, LRR, and LSR have to perform the algorithm over the whole data set once again.
+This makes them impossible to cluster incremental data.
+SSC, LRR, and LSR are summarized in Algorithm~\ref{algorithm1}.

+There are some methods have been proposed to reduce the time cost of minimizing lowest-rank matrix~\cite{Liu2012AS,Zhang2013}.
+However, the methods mainly focused on speeding up the encoding process without consideration of the clustering process.